UofT-DSI/sql/03_instructional_team/markdown_slides/slides_01.md

 ---

-# Homework (required)
+# Assignments

-- Six homeworks total
-- At the end of each SQL module, I will provide you with 3-10 queries to write on your own
-  - Covers the topics of the modules
+- Two assignments, released on Monday of each week.
+- Broken into three sections:
+  - Section 1 focuses on database design
+  - Sections 2 and 3 on sql writing
+- Each sections states about when you can start working on the answers
-- Review answers in Office Hours with myself or course support
+- Review questions/answers in Office Hours course support
-  - I may go over one or two queries at the start of class if desired
+- Database design sections are more time consuming
+  - Especially Assignment 2. **Do not put this off too much.**
-- Designed to be relatively easy (with a couple of hard questions)
+- SQL sections are designed to be relatively easy (with a couple of hard questions)
   - Reaffirms what we wrote together
   - Doing work on your own helps reinforce the learning
 - ChatGPT probably won't help you much